ivanmolto/era-smart-contracts-playground/README.md

 2. Check contract size: `yarn hardhat size-contracts`
 3. Run prettier: `yarn prettier`
 4. Copy .env.example into .env and set the variables
-5. Use `contracts/`, `tests/` and `scripts/` to build your code.
+5. Use `contracts/`, `tests/` and `scripts/` to build the code.
+6. Use `yarn hardhat compile` to compile the code.
-6. Deploy on testnet: `yarn hardhat deploy-zksync --network zkSyncTestnet`
+7. Deploy on testnet: `yarn hardhat deploy-zksync --network zkSyncTestnet`

 ## Using Nestable and MultiAsset RMRK legos in bookm.art